- Watch Face Complications

 Once installed, you can launch Drafts from the app launch on the Watch.
 Drafts from your inbox on iPhone will be synchronized to the Watch and the following features can be used from the main screen:

-- Capture (microphone button): Capture a new draft with dictation.
+- Capture (microphone button): Capture a new draft with dictation, or on watchOS 8 with scribble.

-- Advanced Capture: (pen icon): Capture with options, which includes access to the Watch scribble handwriting interface.
+- Capture with Options: (pen icon): Capture with options, which includes access to the Watch scribble handwriting interface, emoji picker, and more.

-- Inbox: Displays count on inbox drafts, and tapping it opens the inbox draft list.
+- Inbox: Displays count of inbox drafts.
+Tapping it opens the inbox draft list.
+Drafts available are based on your default workspace inbox configuration.

 The inbox screen provides a quick list of drafts in your inbox.
 Tap on a draft to view its detail view.
 On the detail, the following commands are available: